-The observed reversed relationship between motor command magnitude and end-point error suggests that SDN is attenuated as the space shifts from intrinsic motor command space to extrinsic task space.
-Noise was highly positively correlated with magnitude of motor command at EMG or torque level but was negatively correlated at target achievement level.
-To further demonstrate the degradation of correlation between motor command magnitude and deviations, we computed the correlation coefficients between the co-contraction magnitude and EMG deviation, torque deviation, position deviation, end-point deviation, and end-point error on a trial-by-trial basis (Figure 11).
-For each movement trial of an individual subject, such as those shown in Fig. 8, the following seven quantities were first computed.
+subject, such as those shown in Fig. 8, the following seven quantities were first computed.
 The first two were the summed rectified EMG activity and its deviation, both of which were time-averaged over movement duration.
-The equations are given in Materials and Methods (Eqs.
+The equations are given in METHODS (Eqs.
 9 and 11).
 The third to fifth were IMCJ and the deviations of torque and position, all of which were time-averaged over movement duration.
-The equations are given in Materials and Methods (Eqs.
+The equations are given in METHODS (Eqs.
 10, 12, and 13).
-The last two quantities were end-point deviation and the end-point error.
-Then, for each subject and for each movement direction, a correlation coefficient was computed from 120 movement trials (40 trials x 3 stiffness conditions) between two quantities for each of the following five pairs.
+The last two quantities were endpoint deviation and endpoint error.
+Then, for each subject and for each movement direction, a correlation coefficient was computed from 120 movement trials (40 trials \times 3 stiffness conditions) between two quantities for each of the following five pairs.
 The first is between the time-averaged summed EMG activity and its time-averaged deviation.
-The second is between the time-averaged IMCJ and the time-averaged torque deviation.
-The third is between the time-averaged IMCJ and the time-averaged position deviation.
-The fourth is between the time-averaged IMCJ and the end-point deviation.
-The fifth is between the time-averaged IMCJ and the end-point error.
-Figure 11A plots these 18 correlation coefficients (2 movement directions x 9 subjects) for the voluntary co-contraction experiment while connecting the same subject by the thin line and representing the same movement direction by the same symbol.
+The second is between the time-averaged IMCJ and the timeaveraged torque deviation.
+The third is between the timeaveraged IMCJ and the time-averaged position deviation.
+The fourth is between the time-averaged IMCJ and the endpoint deviation.
+The fifth is between the time-averaged IMCJ and the endpoint error.
+Figure 11A plots these 18 correlation coefficients (2 movement directions \times 9 subjects) for the voluntary co-contraction experiment while connecting the same subject by the thin line and representing the same movement direction by the same symbol.
 The light and dark shaded regions show the insignificance ranges of correlation coefficients, outside of which the coefficient is statistically different from zero for an individual data item and the data from all subjects, respectively.
-For the relationship between EMG activity and EMG variability, the correlation coefficients of all subjects were positive and very close to 1 (Fig. 11A leftmost).
-The correlation coefficients of IMCJ and torque variability were positive and relatively high and significant for all but one subject (Fig. 11A second from left).
-The correlation coefficients of IMCJ and position variability were positive for 15 out of 18 cases and relatively small and insignificant for most subjects (Fig. 11A middle).
-The correlation between IMCJ and end-point deviation was positive or negative depending on the subject and movement direction, and most coefficients were small in magnitude and insignificant (Fig. 11A second from right).
-The correlation coefficients between IMCJ and end-point error were negative in 13 out of 18 cases and some were significant (Fig. 11A rightmost).
+For the relationship between EMG activity and EMG variability, the correlation coefficients of all subjects were positive and very close to 1 (Fig. 11A, left).
+The correlation coefficients of IMCJ and torque variability were positive and relatively high and significant for all but one subject (Fig. 11A, 2nd).
+The correlation coefficients of IMCJ and position variability were positive for 15 of 18 cases and relatively small and insignificant for most subjects (Fig. 11A, middle).
+The correlation between IMCJ and endpoint deviation was positive or negative depending on the subject and movement direction, and most coefficients were small in magnitude and insignificant (Fig. 11A, 4th).
+The correlation coefficients between IMCJ and endpoint error were negative in 13 of 18 cases, and some were significant (Fig. 11A, right).
 Figure 11A also shows, by thick black lines and asterisks, the correlation coefficients for the five relationships computed from all 2,160 trials of all subjects.
 The correlation coefficient was close to 1 and significant for EMG deviation.
 It was positive and significant for torque deviation.
 It was slightly positive but significant for position deviation.
-It was slightly negative but significant for end-point deviation, and negative and significant for end-point error.
+It was slightly negative but significant for endpoint deviation and negative and significant for endpoint error.
 Figure 11B plots the same correlation coefficients for the relationships from the target-size experiment and shows similar trends.